puppetlabs-toy-chest/puppet-quest-guide/README.md

 The pdf_make.py script will automatically generate the PDF files that are bundled with the Learning VM download.

+Though the PDF is a separate end-point from the Jekyll static html version of the Quest Guide, it relies on Jekyll to parse markdown and liquid templates to html.

 The script uses PrinceXML to generate PDFs, so you must have Prince installed (http://www.princexml.com/download/) for it to function.
 Note that you must register your copy of Prince in order to generate PDFs without a watermark.

 The script also has three library dependencies outside of the Python standard libraries: